Marketing Strategy

 Identifying Your Top Competitors

-The first step is to recognize your competitors.
+Before conducting a competitive analysis, you need to identify your competitors.
+While you may already have a good idea of who they are, keep in mind that markets evolve—and so do your competitors.
 There are two primary classifications of rivals: direct and indirect.
 Understanding the distinction between these types helps you grasp their influence on your business and find ways to maintain a competitive advantage.

 What are Direct Competitors?